AIRob/mesos-in-action-code-samples/chapter09/README.md

 This directory contains examples from chapter 09: Deploying Applications and Managing Scheduled Tasks with Aurora.

+### aurora-build.sh
+This script can be used to build the various components that make up Apache Aurora, including the scheduler, client, admin client, executor, and observer.
+This script allows you to build all of these components on a dedicated build machine, then copy the resulting binaries / executables to the appropriate machines in your Mesos cluster for installation.

+This script is currently compatible with RHEL / CentOS 7.x and Ubuntu 14.04.

+Example usage: `./aurora-build.sh all`

 ### aurora-scheduler.sh
 This is an example shell script that can be used to configure an instance of the Aurora scheduler.
 It should be used alongside an operating system's